WinzarH/LikertMakeR/README.md

 ### makeRepeated()

-_makeRepeated()_ Reconstructs a synthetic dataset and inter-timepoint correlation matrix from a repeated-measures ANOVA result, based on reported means, standard deviations, and an F-statistic.
+**_makeRepeated()_** constructs a synthetic dataset and inter-timepoint correlation matrix from a repeated-measures ANOVA result, based on reported means, standard deviations, and an F-statistic.

-This function estimates the average correlation between repeated measures by matching the reported F-statistic, under one of three assumed correlation structures:
+This function estimates the average correlation between repeated measures by matching the reported F-statistic, under one of three assumed correlation
+structures:

  - `"cs"` (*Compound Symmetry*): Compound Symmetry assumes that all repeated measures are equally correlated with each other.
 That is, the correlation between time 1 and time 2 is the same as between time 1 and time 3, and so on.
 This structure is commonly used in repeated-measures ANOVA by default.
 It's mathematically simple and reflects the idea that all timepoints are equally related.
 However, it may not be realistic for data where correlations decrease as time intervals increase (e.g., memory decay or learning effects).
-Use this if you assume stable relationships between all repeated measures.

  - `"ar1"` (*First-Order Autoregressive*): first-order autoregressive, assumes that measurements closer together in time are more highly correlated than those further apart.
 For example, the correlation between time 1 and time 2 is stronger than between time 1 and time 3.
 This pattern is often realistic in longitudinal or time-series studies where change is gradual.
 The correlation drops off exponentially with each time step.
 Use this structure if you believe the relationship between repeated measures weakens steadily over time.

  - `"toeplitz"` (*Linearly Decreasing*): Toeplitz structure is a more flexible option that allows the correlation between measurements to decrease linearly as the time gap increases.
-Unlike AR(1), where the decline is exponential, the Toeplitz structure assumes a straight-line drop in correlation — a gentle fade over time.
-This may be useful in studies where changes across time are more gradual or irregular, but not strictly exponential.
+Unlike AR(1), where the decline is exponential, the Toeplitz structure assumes a straight-line drop in correlation.
+This may be useful in studies where changes across time are gradual or irregular, but not strictly exponential.
 It’s a good middle ground when neither compound symmetry nor AR(1) seems quite right.

 #### makeRepeated() usage